Adrenal Cancer: Treatment Choices

 Chemotherapy.
 The goal of chemotherapy is to kill cancer cells and reduce the chance that the cancer will spread to other parts of the body.
 Chemotherapy may also be used to treat cancer that has spread to other areas of the body.

 Medicines to control hormone levels.
 These medicines help stop excess hormone production, lower the effects of some hormones, or replace hormones.
 They also ease symptoms caused by hormone imbalances.
 You may keep taking them after the main treatment is done.

 Researchers are always looking for new ways to treat adrenal cancer.
 These new methods are tested in clinical trials.
 Before beginning treatment, ask your healthcare provider if there are any clinical trials you should consider.

 At first, thinking about treatment options may seem overwhelming.
 Talk with your doctors, nurses, and loved ones.
 Make a list of questions.
 Consider the benefits and possible side effects of each option.
 Discuss your concerns with your doctor before making a decision.

 Deciding on the best plan may take some time.
 Talk with your healthcare provider about how much time you can take to explore your options.
 You may want to get another opinion before deciding on your treatment plan.
-You may also want to involve your family and friends in this process.
+You may also want to have your family and friends be part of this process.